 Recommendation Status MPD should retrain officers on General Order 401.03 so that officers are familiar with its requirements.
 The training should reinforce the general order's requirements, namely, that officers must notify motorists involved in a minor traffic accident that a Traffic Crash Report is not required, disseminate the PD Form 10-Cs, conduct WALES checks for the motorists, and ensure that accurate information is exchanged for those traffic accidents where the damage is less than \$250.
 It is important that officers understand that their responsibilities regarding minor traffic accidents are not discretionary .
 Because officers have not consistently followed the general order's provisions, drivers involved in minor traffic accidents are left empty-handed and puzzled.
 PCB understands that the PD Form 10-C is currently being revised.
 However, until the form is issued, officers should distribute the current form so that drivers have a written record of the accident.
 Pending.
-MPD states that it regularly reviews its practices and trainings, and if the General Order is revised, the Department will determine what training to provide its officers.

-MPD should revise General Order 401.03 to require MPD officers to ensure the exchange of accurate information for all traffic accidents.
+MPD did not respond to this specific recommendation when it furnished updates for the three other recommendations listed below.
+PCB notes, however, that the Department used its internal daily publication to notify officers of the new order, specifically including mention of the required distribution of the PD Form 10-C. MPD should revise General Order 401.03 to require MPD officers to ensure the exchange of accurate information for all traffic accidents.
 Under current MPD policy, officers must ensure that drivers exchange information only if the damage is less than \$250.
 This leaves a loophole whereby motorists who have property damage of \$250 or above, but do not otherwise meet the requirements needed for a Traffic Crash Report, have no way of ensuring that they are receiving proper information from the other motorist, thus making it challenging for them to file an insurance claim if they have received inaccurate information.
 In addition, it may be difficult for officers to accurately and consistently approximate vehicle or property damage.
 This may result in officers prematurely leaving the scene before ensuring that proper information is exchanged.
 Accordingly, MPD should revise its directive to close this loophole.
-Pending.
-MPD reports that once DDOT finalizes revisions to the PD 10-C, MPD will determine whether the General Order needs revision.
-MPD will take into consideration PCB's recommendations, including the dollar amount for damage assessments.
+Adopted.
+In accordance with the recommendation, MPD made changes to General Order 401.03 in June 2012 that require information from all involved parties to be exchanged, regardless of estimated damage or cost, ensuring that motorists involved in an accident have the other party's information, thus eliminating the need for officers to estimate the value of the property damage.

 MPD and DDOT should consider creating a webpage outlining MPD and DDOT's policies regarding the completion of traffic reports.
 Widespread public knowledge and understanding among the driving public will foster greater compliance and make more certain that DDOT is receiving the critical information that it is currently lacking.
 PCB recommends that the two agencies use all available channels to raise awareness of MPD's and DDOT's policies regarding the completion of traffic reports.
 The two agencies should consider creating a webpage outlining their policies and possibly include a "Frequently Asked Questions" segment on the webpage.
 This webpage should be accessible from both the MPD and DDOT websites.
 Printed copies of the webpage should also be made available in police stations and DMV service centers.
 If the creation of such a webpage proves to be too costly, as an alternative measure, the two agencies could also place information pertaining to accident reporting on existing agency webpages.
-Pending.
-MPD states that while a separate website may not be cost-effective, placing information on the Department's current webpage may be beneficial and will be reviewed when appropriate.